SujanNeupane42/jetson-nano/README.md

 ## How It Works

+The system tracks a person's face using PoseNet to locate eye regions.
+If both (left and right) eyes are detected, we pad the image to get a bounding box that contains both eyes.
+We then pas this new image of size 3 * 224 * 224 (padded with zero pixels for the finetuned model) and pass it to MobileNetMini-v3 to get binary predictions on whether the case is drowsy or not.

+The MobileNet-v3 model pretrained on imagenet (which has 1000 classes) is used with its final layer replaced with a linear layer with 3 neurons which just outputs two logits, passed through softmax to get predicted probabilities of both classes.
+This model's earlier layers are frozen (weights aren't changed during training) and only the final layer is updated (extracting embeddings + performing classificaiton on those embeddings).

-The system tracks a person's face using PoseNet to locate eye regions, then runs those regions through a trained MobileNetV3 model to detect drowsiness.
-If drowsiness is detected for more than 3 consecutive seconds, a violation is triggered with visual alerts.
+If drowsiness is detected for more than N consecutive seconds, a violation is triggered with visual alerts.
+A sound alarm can be added by deploying this system on a vehicle to prevent driver from falling asleep.

 ## Project Structure